DataDog/datadog-secret-backend/docs/akeyless/secrets.md

 **backend_type** must be set to `akeyless` and both **akeyless_access_id** and **akeyless_access_key** must be provided in each backend configuration.

-The backend secret is referenced in your Datadog Agent configuration files using the **ENC** notation.
+The backend secret is referenced in your Datadog Agent configuration file using the **ENC** notation.

 ```yaml
 # /etc/datadog-agent/datadog.yaml